jmcshan1/ecommerce-backend/README.md

 npm start

-Then go into your API platform and run tests using the routes inside the routes/api folder.
+Then go into your perfered API platform and run tests using the routes inside the routes/api folder.

 ## Questions